 I’ve come across many investors who have not taken into consideration the repercussions of not forming an entity such as an LLC or LP before purchasing real estate investments.
-For many of these investors, this lack of preparation has come back to bite them in the ass!
+For many of these investors, this lack of preparation has come back to bite them!

 Now let’s continue.
 An LLC protects investors in many ways.
 Here are a few:

-- it protects the owners’ personal property from being claimed in a lawsuit should a claim be made on the owners’ investment(s).
+- it protects the owners’ personal property from being claimed in a lawsuit should a claim be made on the property of the owner.

 - it officially declares each partners ownership percentage or share up front so there is no discrepancy or lawsuits about ownership percentage in the future.

 Here are a couple real life examples of when an LLC could have been very handy: